paul-bailey/EvilCandy/Documentation.rst

 Dictionaries
 ~~~~~~~~~~~~

-A dictionay is referred to as an "object" in JavaScript (as well as,
+A dictionary is referred to as an "object" in JavaScript (as well as,
 unfortunately, my source code).
 Here I choose more appropriate language,
 since technically all of these data types have some object-like
 characteristics.